 To give you an idea about what’s available, we have summarised below the top add-ons being used in the market:

-Here are ten clouding accounting add-ons that might help value to your accounting system.
+Here are nine clouding accounting add-ons that might help in adding value to your accounting system.

 - Receipt Bank: If you are looking to automate your bookkeeping then receipt bank is one of the market leaders.
 Businesses can start using this app from £ 10 per month.